 Sorbo isn’t waiting for his phone to ring.
 He creates his own opportunities outside the traditional Hollywood system.
 And he’s busier than ever, estimating he’s shot 60 movies over the past 15 years.

-It started about a decade ago, when Sorbo began speaking up when his Hollywood colleagues got political, sharing views from a liberal point of view.
+It started about a decade ago, when Sorbo began speaking up when his liberal Hollywood colleagues started speaking openly about their beliefs.

 “Let’s have a debate about this,” Sorbo recalls of his mindset at the time.